Key Concepts

 Census of India: Status and Background

 Census 2021/2027 Delay: The census originally scheduled for 2021 was first postponed due to COVID-19, then deferred repeatedly.
 Following the 2024 general elections, the exercise was re-designated as the Census 2027.
-The two phases are:
+Key milestones:

-This will be India's 16th National Census and will include a caste enumeration for the first time since 1931.
+This will be India's 16th National Census.
 Until 2027 data is released, all demographic analysis for UPSC purposes is based on Census 2011.

 Population — Key Census 2011 Figures